nik0x01/Audit/README.md

 ***

 � _Quality is important.
 Especially when it comes to videos and articles.
-(A lazy guy can meanly substitute another guy by sending the same article)_
+(A lazy guy can meanly substitute another guy by sending the same article) More than 1500 applications were not approved_

 ![Blog 2](https://i.imgur.com/qPc5EJM.png)